The Antares Class(es)

 B: The old USS Antares (1.) is not the class ship of the Starfleet class of the 24th century (3.).
 It is no class ship at all.
 The new Antares class might have been named in honor of the destroyed ship though.
 Very likely the USS Antares NCC-9844 (4.) is the class ship.
 The alien Antares (3.) class might be anything else, probably a generic designation like in theory A. This solution is favored by those who don't trust in Okuda's possibly haphazard numbering and classifying of ships in the Encyclopedia.
 After all, there was no according hint concerning the USS Hermes.
 Chakotay's raider (5.) is a distinct design, as Pathways is not really canon.

-C (obsolete): The old USS Antares (1.) is the namesake of (one of) the civilian Antares classes (5.), as suggested in the Encyclopedia.
+C (obsolete): The old USS Antares (1.) is the eponym of (one of) the civilian Antares classes (5.), as suggested in the Encyclopedia.
 If, however, these ships are the same class and are both Antares class, there can't be another Antares class (USS Hermes) of Starfleet (3.), unless Starfleet re-used class names.
 It is obvious that theory C neither provides a necessary distinction between old and new ships nor supports what was stated in Pathways.
 It is only possible to maintain theory C if the alien Antares is a spin-off class of Starfleet which, for some reason, was named in honor of the destroyed Starfleet ship and became a generic name for other ships of the size.
 With the appearance of the USS Antares in the form of a new and very different design in TOS-R this theory cannot be maintained any longer.

 D: The TNG Starfleet Antares class (3.) and the contemporary alien/civilian class (2.) of this name are actually identical.
 The individual USS Antares from DS9 (4.) is just a standard Miranda with some modifications of that name.
 Although this solution avoids a naming conflict within Starfleet, the same problems as with solution C arise.
 It is unlikely that either Starfleet shares their technology with potential enemies or Starfleet uses totally obsolete ships in a possible battle (TNG: "Redemption").
-Furthermore, for what it's worth, Pathways would be wrong in this case.
+Furthermore, for what it's worth, also Pathways would be wrong in this case.
 Like theory C, this suggestion doesn't take into account the different designs of the civilian Antares-class ships, and why the name of a certain Starfleet class is used by Starfleet to designate a variety of civilian vessels.